-This was a totally unplanned Delhi to Kashmir road trip that lasted only 3 days but covered all major tourists spots in Kashmir.
+This was a totally unplanned Delhi to Kashmir road trip that lasted only 3 days but covered all major tourist spots in Kashmir.
 We originally had a plan of visiting Bhaderwah during the long weekend from 29th March 18 – 2nd April 2018.

 But the plan got changed on the way and we ended up visiting Kashmir instead.
 Was it tiring?
 Yes.
 Did it include long traveling hours?
 Yes.
 But did we have fun?
 Absolutely.